 Better than other software, NIUBI Partition Editor provides 1 Second Rollback, Virtual Mode and Cancel-at-well technologies to protect system and data.

-NIUBI has free edition for home computer that run Windows 10, 8, 7, Vista and XP (32 and 64 bit).
+There is free edition for home computer that run Windows 10, 8, 7, Vista and XP (32 and 64 bit), it is the same with professional edition except 1-Second Rollback technology and bootable media builder.

-2. Clean up disk to get free space (required)
+② Clean up disk to get free space

 In system C drive, there are many unnecessary files that can be deleted safely such as temporary files, cache, files in Recycle Bin.
 You can reclaim disk space by deleting these files.
 To to this, you may either use 3rd-party optimization software or Windows 7 Disk Cleanup utility.
 Windows native Disk Cleanup is suggested, because it is safe, fast and able to clean up most common types of unnecessary and junk files.

-How to fix Windows 7 C drive full issue via cleaning up disk:
+How to fix Windows 7 C drive full issue by cleaning up disk:

 Step 1: Open File Explorer, right click C drive and click Properties: